In this article, we will deal with two matters pertaining to the crucifixion of Christ:

 However, there is still a time gap of three hours, which seems to be an extraordinarily long time for the trial of Christ.
 Part of the explanation for this apparent time gap is that the times mentioned in Mark 15:25 and John 19:14 may be approximate.
 Also, the time gap apparently includes the aftermath of the trial, including the slow procession of Christ to Golgotha, where He was crucified.

-Although most Bible commentaries express the same belief as that of Geisler and Howe, there is at least one other plausible explanation as to why the time of the crucifixion mentioned in Mark 15:25 differs from the time stated in John 19:14.
+Although a number of other Bible commentaries express the same belief as that of Geisler and Howe, there is at least one other plausible explanation as to why the time of the crucifixion mentioned in Mark 15:25 differs from the time stated in John 19:14.

-John Gill’s Exposition of the Bible, in addition to mentioning the distinction between Jewish time and Roman time as a possible explanation for the discrepancy between the time mentioned in Mark 15:25 and the time stated in John 19:14, provides the following additional possible explanation:
+John Gill’s Exposition of the Bible, in addition to mentioning the distinction between Jewish time and Roman time as a possible explanation for the discrepancy between the time mentioned in Mark 15:25 and the time stated in John 19:14, provides another possible explanation.
+Gill says,

 [T]he day was divided into four parts, each part containing three hours, and were called the third, the sixth, the ninth, and the twelfth hours; and not only that time, when one of these hours came, was called by that name, but also from that all the space of the three hours, till the next came, was called by the name of the former: for instance, all the space from nine o’clock till twelve was called “the third hour”; and all from twelve till three in the afternoon “the sixth hour”: hence the time of Christ’s crucifixion being supposed to be somewhat before, but yet near our twelve of the clock, it may be truly here said that it was about the sixth hour; and as truly by Mark the third hour; that space, which was called by the name of the third hour, being not yet passed, though it drew toward an end.